-For the first time, this volume provides a definitive collection of Gloria Ladson-Billings’ groundbreaking concept of Culturally Relevant Pedagogy (CRP).
-After repeatedly confronting deficit perspectives that asked, “What’s wrong with ‘those’ kids?,” Ladson-Billings decided to ask a different question, one that fundamentally shifted the way we think about teaching and learning.
+For the first time, this volume provides a definitive collection of Gloria Ladson-Billings’s groundbreaking concept of Culturally Relevant Pedagogy (CRP).
+After repeatedly confronting deficit perspectives that asked, “What’s wrong with those kids?," Ladson-Billings decided to ask a different question, one that fundamentally shifted the way we think about teaching and learning.
 Noting that “those kids” usually meant Black students, she posed a new question: “What is right with Black students and what happens in classrooms where teachers, parents, and students get it right?”
-This compilation of Ladson-Billings’ published work on Culturally Relevant Pedagogy examines the theory, how it works in specific subject areas, and its role in teacher education.
-The final section looks toward the future, including what it means to re-mix CRP with youth culture such as hip hop.
-This one-of-a-kind collection can be used as an introduction to CRP and as a summary of the idea as it evolved over time, helping a new generation to see the possibilities that exist in teaching and learning for all students.
+This compilation of Ladson-Billings’s published work on Culturally Relevant Pedagogy examines the theory, how it works in specific subject areas, and its role in teacher education.
+The final section looks toward the future, including what it means to re-mix CRP with elements of youth culture such as hip hop.
+This one-of-a-kind collection can be used as an introduction to CRP and as a retrospective of the idea as it evolved over time, helping a new generation to see the possibilities that exist in teaching and learning for all students.

 1. Toward a Theory of Culturally Relevant Pedagogy

-2. But That’s Just Good Teaching: The Case for Culturally Relevant Pedagogy
+2. But That’s Just Good Teaching!
+The Case for Culturally Relevant Pedagogy

 5. Crafting a Culturally Relevant Social Studies Approach